-8.1 Definitions

-8.1.1 Subject
+2.1 Subject

-A subject is a discrete discipline or field of Science, e.g. Afrikaans and Dutch, Chemistry, or Economics.
+2.1.1 A subject is a discrete discipline or field of Science, e.g. Afrikaans and Dutch, Chemistry, or Economics.

-8.1.2 Module
+2.2 Module

-A module is a set of lectures, seminars, practicals, etc. covering a particular area within a subject and constituting a unit for performance and credit purposes.
+2.2.1 A module is a set of lectures, seminars, practicals, etc. covering a particular area within a subject and constituting a unit for performance and credit purposes.

-8.1.3 Degree, certificate or diploma programme
+2.3 Degree, certificate or diploma programme

-A degree, certificate or diploma programme is the combination of modules (curriculum) prescribed for some specific degree, diploma or certificate programme.
+2.3.1 A degree, certificate, or diploma programme is a prescribed combination of modules, which constitutes the curriculum.

-8.1.4 Semester module
+2.4 Semester module

-A semester module is a module that constitutes a unit and that extends over one semester, irrespective of its lecture load or credit value.
+2.4.1 A semester module is a module that constitutes a unit and that extends over one semester, irrespective of its lecture load or credit value.

-8.1.5 Year module
+2.5 Year module

-A year module is a module that constitutes a unit and that extends over two semesters in one academic year, irrespective of its lecture load or credit value.
+2.5.1 A year module is a module that constitutes a unit and that extends over two semesters in one academic year, irrespective of its lecture load or credit value.

-8.1.6 Extended module
+2.6 Extended module

-An extended module is a module that constitutes a unit and extends over more than one academic year, irrespective of its lecture load or credit value.
+2.6.1 An extended module is a module that constitutes a unit and extends over more than one academic year, irrespective of its lecture load or credit value.
+The provisions in this chapter do not make explicit provision for extended modules because of their rarity and wide-ranging characters.
+The applicable assessment rules should give all the necessary particulars for these modules' assessments.